WorkplaceX/ApplicationDemo/Readme.md

 [![Build Status](https://travis-ci.org/WorkplaceX/ApplicationDemo.svg?branch=master)](https://travis-ci.org/WorkplaceX/ApplicationDemo) (ApplicationDemo; travis;)

 ## Screenshot
-This demo shows the capabilities of the WorkplaceX framework.
+This demo shows the capabilities of the WorkplaceX.org framework.
 It uses airplanes and a countries stored in the database.
 ![Screenshot](Application.Doc/Screenshot.png)

 ## Getting Started